SaltyGoo/saltygoo.github.io/pages/fantasylandgenerator.md

     'the plagued flies that swarm it',
     'the mud that clogs it',
     'swarm of MANES that clogs it',
-  ];
+    'the toothed walls closing on people getting in', ];
 gen_data['tunneladjective'] = [
     'amalgamated weapons',